mosip/documentation/docs/operator-onboarding.md

 * The Registration Client can authenticate an operator in offline mode using the locally stored biometrics (face/finger/iris) & password, but it has to be online to authenticate an operator using OTP.

 **Note**: While a operator attempts to login to registration client, the system matches the user name with the locally stored user names using a case-insensitive logic.

+### Locking-in the Operator
+An operator can be temporarily locked in by the Registration Client if:
+* They are inactive for more than X minutes (X is configurable)
+* Provides invalid password or biometrics Y times during login (Y is configurable)

+### Logout
+An Operator can logout of the Registration Client by:
+* Clicking the Logout button,
+* Closing the Registration Client,
+* Being in-active on the Registration Client for configured amount of time after which they are automatically logged out.
+* Upon logout, any unsaved data will be lost.
+* Data will not be automatically saved in the database and will not be retained in memory though transaction details which is used for auditing will be captured & stored (except for PII data).
+**Note**: Registration Client provides an alerts to the operator, ‘x’ minutes before reaching the auto logout time limit.
+Registration Client displays a countdown timer in the alert.
+The operator can choose to dismiss the alert and continue working.
+This will also reset the timer to zero.